 This market affects exchange rates and, thus, the value of the dollar and other currencies.
 Exchange rates work on the basis of demand and supply of a nation’s currency, as well as of that nation’s economic and financial stability.

 Functions of Financial Markets

 Since the markets are public, they provide an open and transparent way to set prices on everything traded.
-They reflect all available knowledge about everything traded.
-This reduces the cost of getting information, because it's already incorporated into the price.
+They reflect all available knowledge about everything traded, reducing the cost of obtaining information because it's already incorporated into the price.

 The sheer size of the financial markets provides liquidity.
 In other words, sellers can unload assets whenever they need to raise cash.
 The size also reduces the cost of doing business.
 Companies don't have to go far to find a buyer or someone willing to sell.

 When does inside information have the least value in a financial market?

 The efficient market hypothesis (EMH) is an economic theory stating that the stock market efficiently finds the correct price for securities based on all available information.
 There are variations on this theory, and strong-form EMH holds that even insider information is considered "available information" in terms of market pricing.
 That means it doesn't have financial value to insiders—the information has already been priced into the stock.